Map Design and Geovisualisation GEOG4098

 - Level: Level 4 (SCQF level 10)

 - Available to Erasmus Students: Yes

-Introduces the principles of map design and production, which a focus on aspects that apply to the design of all types of maps.
+Introduces the principles of map design and production, with an initial focus on aspects that apply to the design of all types of maps followed by the visualisation of various types of spatial information.
 It will develop practical skills in designing maps using GIS.

-2 hours of lectures and 1 2-hour practical per week for 5-6 weeks, normally in the second part of semester 1
+2 hours of lectures and 1 2-hour practical per week for 5-6 weeks, normally in semester 1

 Requirements of Entry

 Fulfilment of entry requirements to Level 3 Geography or Environmental Geoscience , including a basic knowledge of GIS, preferably QGIS.

 GEOG5018 Principles of Cartographic Design & Production